 It’s 6:00 PM.
 You promised yourself you’d work out after work.
 You’re starving, your feet hurt, and work was ridiculously stressful.
 You’ll work out tomorrow.
-You go home and watch Netflix.
+You go home and relax on the couch.

 We’ve all been there.

 And I mean ALL of us.
-I’m a certified personal trainer, but sometimes my motivation is so lacking that I’ll choose sleep or Netflix instead.
+I’m a certified personal trainer, but sometimes my motivation is so lacking that I’ll choose sleep or watching Netflix on the couch instead.

 Did you see what I said there?
 It has to do with motivation over anything else.